WiC64-Team/wic64-library/README.md

 ### HTTP

-HTTP commands that are sent using the standard or extended protocol send the user-agent header `User-Agent: WiC64/<version>`.
+HTTP commands that are sent using the standard or extended protocol send the user-agent header `WiC64/<version> (ESP32)`.

 Commands send via the legacy protocol continue to send `User-Agent: ESP32HTTPClient`, as implemented in the legacy firmware.